ChampionSamay1644/custom_yolo/docs/en/guides/isolating-segmentation-objects.md

     ??? question "What if I want the cropped object **including** the background?"

-        This is a built in feature for the Ultralytics library.
+        This is a built in feature for the numa_ultralytics library.
 See the `save_crop` argument for  [Predict Mode Inference Arguments](../modes/predict.md/#inference-arguments) for details.

     ***